delgadilloabel1-cmd/delgadilloabel1-cmd/README.md

 When I’m not writing code, you’ll probably find me:

--Watching movies and dissecting the storytelling -Traveling to a new destination
+- Watching movies and dissecting the storytelling -Traveling to a new destination
 -Trying out new foods and resturants
 -Training for Hyrox